sjtalkar/milestone2_waterwells_deepnote/doc/ml/multivariate_multi_timeseries.md

 ## The Data
 In a multi-variate multi time-series prediction problem, the inputs are 3 dimensional, made of multiple subjects, each characterized by several features (X1 - X4 and Y), each being a time-series.
-The objective is to predict the value of one feature (many-to-one), here Y, or multiple features (many-to-many), one or multiple steps into the future (one step *Y(t+n+1)* in this example).
+In this example, the objective is to predict the value of the feature Y, one step into the future *Y(t+n+1)*.
+This is a many-to-one prediction problem with a prediction window of 1 time stamp.
+The same approach can be used to predict multiple features (many-to-many prediction problem) and multiple time-steps into the future.

 LSTMs are used for time series and NLP because they are both sequential data and depend on previous states.
 The future prediction *Y(t+n+1)* depends not only on the last state *X1(t+n) - Y(t+n)*, not only on past values of the feature *Y(t+1) - Y(t+n)*, but on the entire past states sequence.

-Examples:
+Example of such multi-variate multi time-series:
 * IoT devices collecting multiple metrics over time.
 * A server farm, each measuring CPU, memory, disk IO usage over time.
 * Retail stores sales of multiple products over time, etc.

 ![Multi-Variate Multi TImes-Series Predictions with LSTM - Training and Prediction](../images/lstm_inputs_outputs.jpg)

-In our case, the dataset is made of 478 Township-Ranges, each containing a multivariate (81 features) time series (data between 2014 to 2021).
-This dataset can thus be seen as a 3 dimensional dataset of $478 TownshipRanges * 8 time stamps * 81 features$
+In our case, the dataset is made of 478 Township-Ranges, each containing a multi-variate (81 features) time-series (data between 2014 to 2021) resulting in a dataset of $478 TownshipRanges * 8 time stamps * 81 features$

 The objective is to predict the 2022 target value of `GSE_GWE` (Ground Surface Elevation to Groundwater Water Elevation
 - Depth to groundwater elevation in feet below ground surface) for each Township-Range.

 ## Feeding the LSTM Model
 LSTM models are often explained with NLP examples.
-Using this is as an analogy, here
+Using this as an analogy, here
 * subjects (sentences) are passed into the model
 * each cell in the LSTM neural network receives a subject’s state at a specific time (a word, the state of the sentence at a specific position)